Check demerit points

 Ways to check your demerit points

-Losing your licence for demerit points
+Losing your licence because of demerit points

-You don't lose demerit points, you acquire them.
 The number of demerit points incurred depends on the offence and how likely it is to cause a crash.

 Demerit point brochure has a full list of offences and the points they carry.